BlinkID/blinkid-verify-android/README.md

 It is possible to use completely custom UI elements by implementing your own Composable.

-Create your own implementation of scanning ViewModel that has to be subclass of our `CameraViewModel` to handle UX events that come from our SDK:
+Create your implementation of scanning ViewModel (which must be a subclass of our `CameraViewModel`) to handle UX events that come from our SDK:

 ```kotlin
 class YourBlinkIDVerifyViewModel(